 The solar calendar was introduced to Japan for the first time by Western countries during the late 19th century.
-Prior to this moment, the nation of Japan used the lunisolar calendar system.
+Prior to this, the nation of Japan used the lunisolar calendar system.
 Within this old calendar system, each month was given a unique name and kanji with diverse meanings.
 The meanings of these names is strongly tied to Japanese history and culture.
 Occasionally, these old calendar names are still used in the day-to-day, making it both helpful and fun to learn about these month names prior to your next trip to Japan.

 List of Japanese month names: